zerustu/CPM_Converter/README.md

 	-add default value for is_first_person and age
-	-fix the geometry file having defernt name in the model.json then the real file -auto copy the texturefile (so you don't have to :) )
+	-fix the geometry file having defernt name in the model.json then the real file -auto copy the texturefile (so you don't have to :) ) 1.4:
+	-add default value for all CPM variales
+	-add animation conversion and animation.js generation
+	-remove tool asking for variables value
+	-change ouput model name
+	-some conversion issue fix (hopefully)

+1.5:
+	-add texture merger and rework how texture are handle : now can convert a multi-texture model into a single texture model.

 ▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀

 Credit: